 Joseph C. R. Licklider, who had created a psychology group in the MIT Electrical Engineering department, was involved in the beginning of MIT Lincoln Labs, which undertook US Air Force projects on air defense in the 1950s.
 Licklider's group found that analog computing was not adequate for brain modeling, and became interested in digital computing.
 Licklider left MIT in 1957 to join the research firm Bolt, Beranek and Newman (BBN), where he fell in love with computers.
-He learned to program a PDP-1 and used it in his research and other activities.
+He learned to program a Digital Equipment PDP-1 and used it in his research and other activities.
 This led to his writing his history-making paper "Man-Computer Symbiosis" in March 1960 [lick-sym]

 MIT users of Whirlwind became a community of researchers interested in computers.
 Whirlwind was supported by the US government, but not classified; MIT's Lincoln Laboratory carried out classified projects using it.
 The TX-0 computer was a conversion of the Whirlwind design from vacuum tubes to transistors, begun in 1955 at MIT Lincoln Laboratory.
 TX-0 was "loaned" to the MIT EE department in 1958, and housed in MIT Building 20.
 The machine continued to be modified.
 It provided direct conversational access to the computer for researchers and students. [jbd-inter]

 In the 1950s and early 1960s, it wasn't clear where computers fit into existing academic courses.
 Many academics didn't believe that "computer science" should be viewed as a discipline, any more than "slide rule science."
 The computer was seen as a tool, rather than an interesting subject in itself.
 John McCarthy and Fernando Corbató were young MIT professors of Electrical Engineering who became interested in computers in the 1950s.
-Robert M. Fano, a full professor of Electrical Engineering, had made major contributions to information theory, and wrote the standard text on electromagnetic theory. [fca] While looking for new research to pursue, Fano attended a course in computing given by Corby and McCarthy about 1960.
+The late Robert M. Fano, a full professor of Electrical Engineering, had made major contributions to information theory, and wrote the standard text on electromagnetic theory. [fca] While looking for new research to pursue, Fano attended a course in computing given by Corby and McCarthy about 1960.